Are you a social worker or another type of helping professional who would like to know how to keep safe in your place of employment?

 Social workers aren’t peace [police] officers; they aren’t there to control violence.
 Basic Sun Tzu: the best general is the one who wins without ever having engaged the enemy.
 Let’s not get into a fight in the first place, if possible.

 Thanks so much, Charles for this most informative interview on social worker safety!
+And thank you Marianna @ for your kind introduction!

 Do any questions and/or comments come to your mind aboutsocial worker safety?